 3. Leadership Support

-Support from leadership is critical for care managers, yet lack of buy-in at senior levels is a common road block for many care managers.
+Support from leadership is critical for care management success, but lack of buy-in at senior levels is a common roadblock for many care managers.
 Healthcare providers and leadership haven’t always seen the value of care management, but that’s changing; organizations are now seeing that care management improves patient outcomes and lowers cost.
 If organizations don’t understand this value, the care manager can create opportunities to educate and inform them.

 Healthcare organizations typically have a strategy for population health that includes care management.
 However, even if the C-suite is focused on care management, the care manager must earn the trust of the individual providers, many of whom may not have had personal experience with care management.